UPROXX 20: Anders Holm Wants To Read Comics And Drink By The Pool

 Hoodclips, always on point.
 Jamie Foxx, of course.
 And my buddy OutlawScumFudge (artist Johnny Ryan) always seems to brighten up my day with his outlandish cartoons.

-Pardon The Interruption, Charlie Rose., Hitchcock Hour, Man Seeking Woman, and a bunch of slasher movies from the ’80s that I got off Chiller Network.
+Pardon The Interruption, Charlie Rose, Hitchcock Hour, Man Seeking Woman, and a bunch of slasher movies from the ’80s that I got off Chiller Network.
 Shout out to Chiller.
 I see you.

 4. It’s your last meal — what are you going out with?